Ultra-compact X-ray Binaries: A Review: The WD donor channel

 By using a newly suggested MB prescription from \citet{Van2019MNRAS.483.5595V}, \citet{ChenHaiLiang2021MNRAS.503.3540C} recently found that the initial orbital period range of LMXBs forming UCXBs becomes significantly wider (see Fig. 2; see also \citealt{DengZhuLing2021ApJ...909..174D}).
-These studies suggested that a stronger MB is needed for modelling the formation of UCXBs. \citet{YangXing-Peng2025ApJ...995...99Y} modelled the formation of MSP+He WDs with a different MB prescription and got a similar conclusion.
+These studies suggested that a stronger MB is needed for modelling the formation of UCXBs. \citet{YangXing-Peng2025ApJ...995...99Y} arrived at a similar conclusion by modeling the formation of MSP+He WDs with a different MB prescription.